server-state/specs/branding/README.md

 The logo may get used as demonstrated here as long as the following rules get applied:

 - the logo may not get modified in any way
-- the logo must, in all areas, be clearly distinct from its background. if this can not get achieved with the transparent version, use the one with a dark background on light backgrounds and vise-versa.
+- the logo must, in all areas, be distinct from its background. if this can not get achieved with the transparent version, use the one with a dark background on light backgrounds and vise-versa.
 - the logo must always be fully visible.
-Rounded corners (and other obstructions) are only acceptable when the main center shape does not thereby get obstructed.
+Rounded corners (and other obstructions) are acceptable when the main center shape does not thereby get obstructed.

 The Logo assets can get found at https://github.com/server-state/specs/tree/master/branding/logo.